nickmmain/xiboard-tracker/README.md

 The display for test_data.csv was chosen in the style of a Kanban board.
 On each ticket I chose to display what I felt was the most relevant information.
 To do: each ticket should be clickable, to take you to a page with more details.

-I chose to display the customer_data.csv simply as the table it came in, by default ordered by date.
+I chose to display the customer_data.csv simply, ordered by date.
 To do: Being able to order the table by status, or any other field.

 ### STEP 2: Edit data between states